VikParuchuri/marker/README.md

 - Set your torch device in the `local.env` file.
 For example, `TORCH_DEVICE=cuda` or `TORCH_DEVICE=mps`.  `cpu` is the default.
   - If using GPU, set `INFERENCE_RAM` to your GPU VRAM (per GPU).
 For example, if you have 16 GB of VRAM, set `INFERENCE_RAM=16`.
   - Depending on your document types, marker's average memory usage per task can vary slightly.
 You can configure `VRAM_PER_TASK` to adjust this if you notice tasks failing with GPU out of memory errors.
+- Inspect the other settings in `marker/settings.py`.
+You can override any settings in the `local.env` file, or by setting environment variables.
   - By default, the final editor model is off.
 Turn it on with `ENABLE_EDITOR_MODEL`.
-- Inspect the settings in `marker/settings.py`.
-You can override any settings in the `local.env` file, or by setting environment variables.
+  - By default, marker will use ocrmypdf for OCR, which is slower than base tesseract, but higher quality.
+You can change this with the `OCR_ENGINE` setting.

 ## Convert a single file